 Kiyomizudera Shopping Street

-There are a couple of streets leading up to Kiyomizudera temple that are worth exploring on your way there or back.
+There are a couple of streets leading up to Kiyomizudera temple that is worth exploring on your way there or back.
 They are historical streets with paved lanes and old wooden merchant houses.
-These lanes are filled with small shops selling souvenirs, kyoto handicrafts and food items.
+These lanes are filled with small shops selling souvenirs, Kyoto handicrafts and food items.

 The lane that runs directly down from the temple is Chawan-zaka or ‘teapot lane’ which is memorable for me because I saw the most gorgeous teacups down here on one of our visits.

 I should have bought them at the time but didn’t because I didn’t want to carry them with me for the rest of the day.
 I learned my lesson that day because I couldn’t find them or any others I liked nearly as much anywhere else and I have returned to look every time have visited the city since.